 One of the most critical parts of the process is documentation and testing.
-Mostly a sleep study to study studies the levels of .
-These indicate how many times an hour an event (usually decreased or cessation in breathing) happens.
-Depending on the number and the severity they will possibly prescribe you a CPAP machine.
+It’s mostly a sleep study that looks at the levels of apnea-hypopnea index (AHI) or respiratory disturbance index (RDI).
+These indicate how many times an hour, an event (usually decreased or cessation in breathing) happens.
+Depending on the number and the severity, they will possibly prescribe you a CPAP machine.
 A CPAP machine is considered durable medical equipment, so most insurance companies like Blue Cross Blue Shield, Medicare, Medicaid, Aetna, and Humana.
-You need a prescription as it will have the doctors recommended pressure settings for the machine for the technician to program into the device.
+You need a prescription as it will have the doctors’ recommended pressure settings for the machine for the technician to program into the device.
 To get a CPAP machine, you need a doctor’s prescription, which a doctor gives you only after a sleep study confirms the need for it.
 Then you will have an initial set up on the device and a demonstration on how to use and CPAP cleaning it before being sent home.
-Depending on your insurance company you may have a deductible, co-pay, or may have to pay out of pocket and then be reimbursed for the equipment after the fact.
+Depending on your insurance company, you may have a deductible, co-pay, or may have to pay out of pocket and then be reimbursed for the equipment after the fact.
 Most CPAP machines range from $500 – $3000 with the average price of $850 if you have to pay for some or all of it out of pocket that can be difficult if you do not have some savings set aside.

 CPAP Assistance Foundations

 There is hope though; there are foundations that help with equipment, companies selling the CPAP machines will usually give you a discount for no insurance/pay with cash.
-One of the foundations: , they give out ‘free’ kits if you’re application is accepted.
+One of the foundations: CPAP Assistance Program (CAP) gives out ‘free’ kits if you’re application is accepted.

 Rent to Buy CPAP Machines

 Some insurance companies will also ask you to be compliant with treatment.
-Compliance in this instance means that you use the machine on a 70% of nights throughout the month.
-Sometimes before the insurance will cover the remaining amount they will have you come in for one more evaluation.
-A lot of the newer machines have monitoring programmed in and even have a cloud type storage the doctor can check on if the patient is complying with their recommendations.
+Compliance, in this instance, means that you use the machine on 70% of nights throughout the month.
+Sometimes before the insurance will cover the remaining amount, they will have you come in for one more evaluation.
+A lot of the newer machines have monitoring programmed in and even have a cloud-type storage the doctor can check on if the patient is complying with their recommendations.

 Needing a CPAP machine can be daunting, and then needing to shop around for the best price if you find out your insurance company might not be paying for as much as you’d hoped or they don’t offer the machinery you need.
 Some insurance companies limit the brand or type of machine even if you need a different one.
 This limitation can lead to people trying to cash discounts or buying used or refurbished devices, sometimes it works out, but sometimes it doesn’t, and they end up needing a new one anyway, or it’s not as effective as required.